meta-erlang/meta-erlang.github.io/versioned_docs/version-kirkstone/guides/guides-hello-world.md

 were implemented in order to build successfuly in a cross-compile environment.
 However, bear in mind that the examples are very simple and does not do anything really useful.
-When trying the examples, make sure to use a recent YP/OE version as there is no guarantee that they will works with all Erlang, Elixir and YP/OE version combinations.
+When trying the examples, make sure to use a recent YP/OE version as there is no guarantee that they will work with all Erlang, Elixir and YP/OE version combinations.